 Maya Angelou: She is one of the most inspirational talents I have ever seen, an accomplished author, poet, actor, singer and much more.
 When I heard her speak in Vancouver, BC, she spontaneously flowed from reciting poetry to singing to laughing and talking, using no notes.
 I had never seen anyone, let alone an incest survivor, exude such self-assurance and powerful radiance.

-MY TEACHING EMPLOYERS AND VENUES (past and present):
+SOME OF MY TEACHING EMPLOYERS AND VENUES (past and present):

 Capilano University (Sechelt, BC)